joebobmiles/aim-elevator-api/README.md

 1
 ```

 A number identifying the floor to be visited next.
-If an error occurs, will
+If there is no next floor,
-return a status code other than `200 OK` and the client will receive an error
+then the result will be null.
+If an error occurs, will return a status code
-object:
+other than `200 OK` and the client will receive an error object:

 ```json
 {